19_803_full 2.jpg

 My therapeutic approach is anti-oppressive, holistic, trauma-informed, gender-affirming, sex-positive, and social-justice focused.
 As a woman of color, I aim to create and hold space for people of diverse representations with unique intersections that can affect identity, safety and self-acceptance.

 My experience as an individual and couples therapist foster a collaborative environment to explore internal dialogue, mind-body connection and attachment patterns.
-I utilize a myriad of cognitive and trauma-informed approaches, Emotionally Focused Therapy for Couples and integrative somatic parts work.
+I utilize a myriad of cognitive and trauma-informed approaches, emotionally-focused therapy and integrative somatic parts work.
 Using my background in human rights and my cultural lens to advocate for families from diverse communities, I have extensive experience working in assessment and treatment in a variety of areas, including family therapy, adverse childhood experiences (ACES), sexual and gender-based violence, LGBTQ+ rights, race relations, intergenerational family pathology and somatic abolitionism.
+I have a Global Mental Health: Trauma and Recovery Certificate from Harvard Medical School, and an Education Specialist and Masters in Professional Counseling from Seton Hall University.
+I am currently completing a doctorate in psychology and trained in somatic stress release, somatic experiencing, trauma conscious yoga and psychoanalytic intensives.

 Sophie Miles, LMSW